A Cruel World: Songs

 The themes of Cruel World include war ("Straight Hate"), failed relationships ("Leaving Song", "Sell Me Out"), paranoia ("Running from Nothing") and drug addiction ("Flatlined").

-The album's first single, the brutal "Straight Hate", was written about American soldiers fighting in Iraq.
+The album's first single, "Straight Hate", was written about American soldiers fighting in Iraq.
 Vocalist Tim Williams stated that the song was about how difficult it was for the soldiers and that he wanted to write something where the words would help them through the day.
 Williams denies that the song is political, stating that he does not care about the Government's reasons for deployment of troops to the Gulf.

-The song "Flatlined," is about drug addiction, and was written from the perspective of a drug addict who eventually dies.
+The song "Flatlined" is about drug addiction, and was written from the perspective of a drug addict who eventually dies.
 Williams states that one of his best friends, who loved the song, ended up dying in the same way.

 The track "Falling Backwards" features a guest performance by Mudvayne's Chad Gray.

 "What if I Lost it" was used as the theme music for Fuse TV's Metal Asylum.